alan22345/commandLineInterface/README.md

 6) run mvn exec:java
 7) now the CLI should be running

-To use the CLI
+## Using the CLI

-    Commands available are getMostRecentCookie
+### Available Commands
+- **getMostRecentCookie**

+### Command Format
-        The following format should be used to get most recent cookies out of a csv file - getMostRecentCookie -f pathToFile/filename.csv -d 2018-09-12
+To retrieve the most recent cookies from a CSV file, use the following format: getMostRecentCookie -f pathToFile/filename.csv -d YYYY-MM-DD

+### Testing the Application
-        to test the application you can use getMostRecentCookie -f src/main/resources/test.csv -d 2018-09-12 and you should expect to see asd1, asd2, asd3 printed in your terminal on separate lines.
+To test the application, you can run: getMostRecentCookie -f src/main/resources/test.csv -d 2018-09-12

+You should expect to see the following output printed in your terminal, each on a separate line: asd1 asd2 asd3

+### Description
-        The getMostRecentCookie command will process a csv file and return the most active cookie for a specific day.
+The `getMostRecentCookie` command processes a CSV file and returns the most active cookie for a specified day.